-Like many other Cancers, Neuroendocrine Cancer (known as Neuroendocrine Tumors or NETs) is one of a number of ‘difficult to diagnose’ conditions with some of its variants more difficult than others.
+Like many other Cancers, Neuroendocrine Neoplasms (NEN) is one of a number of ‘difficult to diagnose’ conditions with some of its variants more difficult than others.
 It’s a less common form of cancer but with a fast rising incidence rate, possibly the fastest rising incidence rate of all cancers.
-In fact, its fast rising incidence rate has been a positive in some ways, contributing to awareness and the introduction of new treatments.
-In some respects, the incidence rate increase is due to people knowing more about it (…… particularly medical staff), diagnostic tools have improved; and critically …….. the correct ICD codes are being applied by physicians to enable accurate cancer incidence data (although this is probably still far from being 100% accurate in favour of NETs).
-In short, it’s been under-diagnosed and under-reported for decades.
+Its stellar incidence rate increase has been a positive in some ways, in that it has forced the issue of awareness, clinical research leading to the introduction of new treatments and plans for further clinical research now in the pipeline.
+In some respects, the incidence rate increase is due to people knowing more about it (…… particularly medical staff), diagnostic tools have improved; and critically …….. the correct reporting being applied by physicians to enable accurate cancer incidence data (this is probably still far from being 100% accurate in favour of NENs).
+In short, it’s been under-diagnosed and under-reported for decades and despite improvements, these problems persist.

-Consequently, it’s not as ‘rare’ as we have been consistently told.
+As a result of the under-diagnosing and under-reporting, it’s not as ‘rare’ as we have been consistently told.
 For example, in UK, the latest figures from Public Health England indicate an annual incidence rate of 9/100,000 – to put that into perspective, one patient every 2 hours and above the rare threshold of 5/100,000.
-In USA, the latest SEER database figures indicate that the prevalence figure extrapolated to 2017 has accelerated beyond 200,000 (i.e. not rare).
-Eminent NET specialists in USA are saying it’s not rare and one centre is even suggesting there are 200,000 undiagnosed cases in that country, also adding that the autopsy rate of (so-called) ‘carcinoid‘ finds is four times higher than the documented diagnosis figure.
+In USA, the latest SEER database figures indicate that the prevalence figure extrapolated to 2017 has accelerated beyond 200,000, a key threshold figure.
+Eminent NET specialists in USA are now saying it’s not rare and one centre is even suggesting there are 200,000 undiagnosed cases in that country, also adding that the autopsy rate of (so-called) ‘carcinoid‘ finds is four times higher than the documented diagnosis figure.
+And I can almost guarantee you that Small Cell Lung Cancer (a Neuroendocrine Carcinoma) is being excluded from many data gathering exercises.
+For example, the declared incidence rate for this type of cancer varies between 10-15% of ALL Lung Cancer (14% of all cancer).
+The other really important point is that the rise in incidence rates is said to be partly due to the number of early stage diagnosis – this is good news as the earlier the diagnosis, the more chance of a curative scenario.

-A review of autopsy cases in Australia found that 0.05% had undiagnosed Pheochromocytoma / Paraganglioma.
-I’m sure I could find more if I kept researching ……..spoiler alert – it isn’t a rare cancer.
-Even the results from the largest and latest data analysis are said to have understated the true figures.
+Even the results from the largest and latest data analysis ever conducted are said to have understated the true figures.

 Is patient and patient advocate organisation reported data accurate?

-Statistics indicate that many patients are initially diagnosed with something else and it occasionally takes some time to be formally diagnosed with NETs.
+Statistics indicate that many patients are initially diagnosed with something else and it occasionally takes some time to be formally diagnosed with NENs.
 However, it’s wrong to suggest this happens to most NET patients.
 I’ve heard many stories from many people who have had a speedy diagnosis, even those where the cancer had advanced silently to a metastatic stage (I myself am in that category).
-Unfortunately these don’t tend to be mentioned a lot on social media and they don’t tend to be the people who complete questionnaires for NET patient surveys.
+Unfortunately these don’t tend to be mentioned a lot on social media and they don’t tend to be the people who complete questionnaires for NEN patient surveys – yet these diagnostic experiences are out there uncaptured.
 Another oddity in survey data is that you can still see several specialists within a short period of time and have an excellent diagnostic experience – it’s the time that is important not the number of people you see in between.
 It’s also a myth to suggest that you only need to see one doctor to be diagnosed with any cancer.
-The fourth person I saw officially told me I had cancer but the gap was only 2 months (half of that was my own procrastination).
-This happens with many cancers, NETs is not special in this regard.
+The fourth person I saw officially told me I had cancer but the gap was only 2 months (and half of that was my own procrastination).
+This happens with many cancers, NENs are not special in this regard.

-The problem with some of the NET Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is in the main from patient forums or groups where the ratio of problematic diagnoses is high.
+The problem with some of the NEN Cancer survey statistics is that the reach is nearly always drawn from a limited audience and therefore the data can be skewed, particularly when the target collection is mainly from patient forums or groups where the ratio of problematic diagnoses is high.
 Offering these patients a ‘platform’ disguised as a survey is like ‘situating the appreciation’.
-On certain forums, it can be like pushing at an open door.
-This is why I currently have little faith in NET patient surveys.
-It’s a difficult area but we need a new model for capturing the whole spectrum of patient opinion.
+This is why I currently have little faith in NEN patient surveys.
+It’s a difficult area but we need a new model for capturing the whole spectrum of patient experience.
 One positive statement from the recent SEER database study mentioned above…… the increase in incidence is partly due to earlier diagnosis.
 Clearly there’s more work to be done but it helps to dispel the myth that every NET patient was misdiagnosed for years.
-No medical corroboration is done, i.e. if a patient says they were misdiagosed, that doesn’t mean that’s an accurate statement from a medical perspective.
-I have it on good authority that some people who were diagnosed with IBS actually did have IBS, but it was masking the NET, the same is probably true for other symptoms/conditions.
-PCP/GP guidelines for diagnosing IBS clearly need updating.
-Sure, some people will be misdiagnosed and that is no different to many difficult to diagnose conditions.
-But to suggest this is the most common outcome is way off beam.
-There are thousands of incidental diagnoses of NETs when checking for other issues – these don’t make good headlines though.
+In most of these cases, no medical corroboration is done, i.e. if a patient says they were misdiagnosed, that doesn’t mean that’s an accurate statement from a medical perspective and it shouldn’t be making it into advocate organisation statistics unfiltered.

 Luck plays a part, so does patient intransigence.